PLASMA CELL PODODERMATITIS

 Modification of the underlying immune reaction is the core of therapy for cats in which therapy is deemed necessary.
 At this time, the treatment of choice is oral doxycycline.
 While doxycycline is an antibiotic, it also has immunomodulating properties and we believe it is these properties that are working in the treatment of plasma cell pododermatitis.
 Approximately 50% of affected cats will show a good response after two months of therapy.
 When the condition is in adequate remission, the doxycycline is continued for several months further before discontinuing and seeing if the condition recurs.

 Alternatively, high doses of an oral steroid such as prednisone may be helpful for cats that did not respond to doxycycline.
 Cyclosporine, another immunomodulator which is available as a liquid, has also received attention for treating this condition.
-Should medicating a cat daily prove a bit daunting another therapy choice might involve injections of methylprednisolone acetate (depomedrol), a long acting steroid.
+Should medicating a cat daily prove a bit daunting another therapy choice might involve injections of methylprednisolone acetate (depomedrol), a long acting steroid, though there is some potential for side effects.
+Alternatively, injections of dexamethasone, a shorter-acting steroid, can be given regularly at home.
 Large ulcerated masses on the footpads may require surgical removal.
 In most cases, the condition is manageable and the cat can be made comfortable.